sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 # Resolution presets are 360p/480p/720p/1080p/1440p/4k (or --size WxH), with --encoder (vp8.net or
 # ffmpeg), --fps, --codec (ffmpeg: h264 or vp8), --bitrate and --video.
 The result JSON reports both
 # the send side (publishedFps) and the receive side (videoFps), so it doubles as a quick throughput check.
+# videoEncode/videoDecode flag whether an encoder/decoder actually ran in-process for the test
+# (videoEncode is false when --pre-encode replays a bitstream; videoDecode follows --decode).
 sipsorcery webrtc loopback --preset 1080p -d 10                 # 1080p30 loop, measure send + receive fps
 sipsorcery webrtc loopback --preset 720p --video play -d 30     # publish + view the received stream
 # By default received frames are passed straight to the sink (ffplay decodes them).
 Add --decode to